Policies and Procedures and Expectations

 Dismissal From the Program

+The UNT Toulouse Graduate School's probation and suspension policies indicate when students are subject to dismissal from the University.
 If a student feels they have been unfairly dismissed from the program, they can follow the Appeal Process procedures below.

 Tuition and Fee Waivers